How to make an HTML dropdown select with a searchbox

 • Opera 10.6+

 To start using it, we will need to include the Select2 compiled JavaScript and CSS files on our website.
-Then, we will initialize the select2 with dropdown select input using jQuery.
+Then, we will initialize the select2 with select dropdown element using jQuery.

 There are two main ways of adding Select2 to the website: